ga4gh/gks-common/schema/gks-common/def/Method.rst

 **Computational Definition**

-An observable characteristic or trait of an organism.
+A set of instructions that specify how to achieve some objective (e.g. experimental protocols, curation guidelines, rule sets, etc.)

     **Information Model**

-Some Phenotype attributes are inherited from :ref:`common:DomainEntity`.
+Some Method attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap